Gazprom: Corporate affairs

-Due to its large projects, including international pipes like Nord Stream 1 and Turkish Stream, Gazprom is a substantial source of revenue for several domestic suppliers and contractors.
+Due to its large-scale projects, including international pipelines like Nord Stream 1 and Turkish Stream, Gazprom was once a substantial source of revenue for several domestic suppliers and contractors.

 Shareholders

 As of 2017, Gazprom's main shareholders were the Federal Agency for State Property Management with 38.37% and Rosneftegaz with 10.97%.
 Together with a 0.89 share of Rosgazifikatsiya, they guaranteed a majority control of the company by the Russian government.
 The rest of the shares were held by investors, including 25.20% by ADR holders on foreign stock markets, and 24.57% by other legal entities and individuals.

-Gazprom is listed on the stock markets of Moscow, Karachi.
+Gazprom is listed on the stock markets of Moscow and Karachi.
 It is the top component of the MICEX and RTS indices.
 Gazprom used to be listed on the London, Berlin, Frankfurt and Singapore markets before the 2022 sanctions.

 Subsidiaries

-Gazprom has several hundred subsidiaries in Russia and abroad which are owned and controlled directly or indirectly by the company.
+Gazprom has several hundred subsidiaries in Russia and abroad, which are either directly or indirectly owned and controlled by the company.
+It has incorporated a subsidiary in the United Kingdom, named Gazprom International UK Ltd, and the Netherlands, named Gazprom International Projects BV.